-- 25 comments received from government, fishing, offshore wind, and industry, recommending consideration of additional data, studies, and stakeholder outreach in addition to specific routing measures. - The draft report of the study and its recommendations were published in the Federal Register on July 15, 2021.
-Nineteen comments were received during the 45day public comment period, which ended on August 30.
+- 25 comments received from government, fishing, offshore wind, and industry, recommending consideration of additional data, studies, and stakeholder outreach in addition to specific routing measures. - A supplemental notice of study was published on Apr 12, 2021.
+The comment period closed on May 12, 2021.
+Five comments were received. - The draft report of the study and its recommendations were published in the Federal Register on July 15, 2021.
+Nineteen comments were received during the 45-day public comment period, which ended on August 30.
 Based on the feedback received during the comment period, the First District is currently considering the following recommendations (See insert).

-- Target date to publish the final report in the Federal Register is Sep 2021. - First Coast Guard District POC for Northern NY Bight PARS: LCDR Mike Wysong, 617-659-1243 (mobile), Michael.p.wysong@uscg.mil
+- The final report was published in the Federal Register in December 2021. - First Coast Guard District POC for Northern NY Bight PARS: LCDR Mike Wysong, 617-659-1243 (mobile), Michael.p.wysong@uscg.mil